LudumDare/ludumdare.com/content/resources/questions/how-do-i-reset-password.md

 ![](/resources/questions/sample-email.png)

-Note that the email was sent to `joe.c.hest@gmail.com`.
+In the example above, that the email was sent to `joe.c.hest@gmail.com`.

+Alternatively, if you know your username and password, you can lookup you email address (see below).

-# What is an email alias?
+## What is an email alias?
-Some emails providers send multiple addresses to the same inbox.
+Some emails providers route multiple addresses to the same inbox.

 For example, with Gmail: